Updated on March 20th, 2025

 College is vastly different from high school for several reasons.
 First, parents aren’t overseeing all of their students’ activities, so there may be less external motivation to push them to handle their responsibilities.
 Often, this is the first time a student has this degree of independence, and there will be hiccups along the way.

 If you want to support your student, help them explore the various resources at their disposal.
 Remind them that tutors, study groups, writing centers, and similar options are available.
-Additionally, encourage them to turn to the syllabus and to even make copies that they can keep on their desks.
+Additionally, academic support services on campus are essential for helping students manage the increased workload and navigate academic challenges effectively.
+Encourage them to turn to the syllabus and to even make copies that they can keep on their desks.
 That way, that touchstone is always available.

 2. Have a Conversation About Disclosure and Privacy